ahmetvarol/CrudBuster/CrudBuster/README.md

     //In this field, you must assign the last part of the name you used in your view model classes.
 For example: ProductCreateViewModel, ProductCreateVM, ProductCreateDTO, or whatever naming convention you follow. options.ViewModelPattern = "ViewModel or DTO or VM etc...";

-    options.AuthorizationPolicy = "Admin or NULL";
+    //This field specifies which permissions can access the controller.
+You can set it to null options.AuthorizationPolicy = "Admin, SuperAdmin";

     options.RepositoryName = "IRepository"; //!!!
 It has to be the same as the name of the repository.".